mbtaylor1982/A3000-Agnus-Adapter/README.md

 ## Thanks
-Thankyou to all the prople who have helped with this project.
+Thankyou to all the people who have helped with this project.

 - Tristan Zondag for testing the adaptor (1st person to get it fully working)
 - [Matt Harlum Liv2](https://github.com/LIV2) RAS signal combining inspired by the [A500-2Meg-Chip-ram](https://github.com/LIV2/A500-2Meg-Chip-ram) project.